panahi-projects/vue-dube/DEV-POLICY.md

 ### Commit Types:

-- feat: The new feature you're adding to a particular application
+- Feat: The new feature you're adding to a particular application
-- fix: A bug fix
+- Fix: A bug fix
-- style: Feature and updates related to styling
+- Style: Feature and updates related to styling
-- refactor: Refactoring a specific section of the codebase
+- Refactor: Refactoring a specific section of the codebase
-- test: Everything related to testing
+- Test: Everything related to testing
-- docs: Everything related to documentation
+- Docs: Everything related to documentation
-- chore: Regular code maintenance.[ You can also use emojis to represent commit types]
+- Chore: Regular code maintenance.[ You can also use emojis to represent commit types]